KarmCraft/desktop.crypto-balance-excel-sheet/README.md

 ### Configuration

-- To take full advantage of all the features, open the file */config/config.json* with your favorite text editor and enter the required .information.
+- To take full advantage of all the features, open the file */config/config.json* with your favorite text editor and enter the required informations.
 - You will find further instructions, such as your Fiat currency and needed API Keys in the comments of each configuration item.

 :information_source: Any API key required comes from a provider with a reputable source and where the free plan is enough.
 You may be required to register with a username/email though.

 :information_source: The API Keys are optional.
-If you do not use them advanced features as conversion to BTC, 2nd Fiat and fee calculation will not work.
+If you do not use them some advanced features like conversion to BTC, 2nd Fiat and fee calculation will not work.
 I suggest to at least configure the CoinMarketCap API Key.

 ### Using the sheet

 - Start the workbook *Queries.xlsx* and leave it open.
 Confirm possible messages from Excel.
-You can minimize it after that, it will do its thing and update the queries periodically.
+You can minimize it after that, it will do its thing and update the queries periodically in the background.
 - Start the workbook *Portfolio.xlsx*.
 Enter your holdings by filling out the tables.
 For details have a look at the examples in it and replace the fields in column A troguh E with your own values.
 You can replace with your own values.
 Delete unneeded wallet tables or add more by duplicating them.
 - You can add several addresses of the same cryptocurrency, in fact you should add **all** of them :smile:

 :bulb: Add more rows to the tables by selecting a cell in the table and pressing <kbd>CTRL</kbd> + <kbd>+</kbd>

-:bulb: To add a new table select everything in an existing table, copy and paste in the row before the totals table.
+:bulb: To add a new table select a whole table by clicking anywhere in the table and pressing <kbd>CTRL</kbd> + <kbd>A</kbd>, copy it with <kbd>CTRL</kbd> + <kbd>V</kbd>and paste with <kbd>CTRL</kbd> + <kbd>V</kbd> in the row before the totals table.

-:information_source: ETH ERC20 Tokens: To add an ERC20 Token add the prefix "ERC20" in the NAME column.
+:information_source: ETH ERC20 Tokens: To add an ERC20 Token prefix the NAME of the token with "ERC20".

 :information_source: The basic features will work even if you do not set up your API Keys, but the most useful functions will be disabled and the respective columns will stay empty.